attack-community/website/event.md

 You can register on the following link:
 <a href="https://scic.ec.europa.eu/ew/register/dgscic/EU_MITRE_ATTACK_01_01_June_2021_virtual/e/lk/g/23630/k/"> Registration for the seventh EU ATT&CK workshop.</a>

+Those of you who registered for the sixth workshop can reuse their login credentials to registered for the seventh conference.
+The registration system is the same.

 Our experience of adapting a large physical conference to a virtual format in the fifth workshop was described in a blogpost:
 <a href="https://medium.com/@contact_98783/organizing-a-conference-during-lockdown-4486d722eee1"> Organizing a conference during lockdown.</a>